stanford-policylab/opp/data_readme.md

 - Data does not include most useful information, including demographic, outcome, and search/contraband information, so the deduplication above potentially over-deduplicates
+- type is derived from CallType, which is passed through since we lack a data dictionary for some of them

 ## Long Beach, CA
 ### 2008-01-01 to 2017-12-31